xipki/xipki/README.md

 ## Layout
  - lite-caclient-example
-   Example to communicate with the CA via CMP and RESTFUL API.
+   Example to communicate with the CA via CMP and REST API.
 Only dependencies BouncyCastle and slf4j-api are required.

 ## Get Binary Package